Guess 2/3 of the average: Rationality versus common knowledge of rationality

 This game illustrates the difference between the perfect rationality of an actor and the common knowledge of the rationality of all players.
 To achieve its Nash equilibrium of 0, this game requires all players to be perfectly rational, rationality to be common knowledge, and all players to expect everyone else to behave accordingly.
 Common knowledge means that every player has the same information, and they also know that everyone else knows that, and that everyone else knows that everyone else knows that, and so on, indefinitely.
 Common knowledge of rationality of all players is the reason why the winning guess is 0.

 Economic game theorists have modelled this relationship between rationality and the common knowledge of rationality through K-level reasoning, where K stands for the number of times a cycle of reasoning is repeated.
 A Level-k model usually assumes that k-level 0 agents would approach the game naively and make choices distributed uniformly over the range [0, 100].
 In accordance with cognitive hierarchy theory, level 1 players select the best responses to level 0 choices, while level 2 players select the best responses to level 1 choices.
 Level 1 players would assume that everyone else was playing at level 0, responding to an assumed average of 50 in relation to naive play, and thus their guess would be 33 (2/3 of 50).
 At k-level 2, a player would play more sophisticatedly and assume that all other players are playing at k-level 1, so they would choose 22 (2/3 of 33).
 Players are presumptively aware of the probability distributions of selections at each higher level.
 It would take approximately 21 k-levels to reach 0, the Nash equilibrium of the game.

-The guessing game depends on three elements: the subject's perceptions of the level 0 would play, the subject's expectations about the cognitive level of other players, and the number of in-game reasoning steps that the subject is capable of completing.
+The guessing game depends on three elements: the subject's perceptions of how the level 0 would play, the subject's expectations about the cognitive level of other players, and the number of in-game reasoning steps that the subject is capable of completing.
 Evidence suggests that most people play at k-levels 0 to 3, so one would have to think a step ahead to have a higher chance at winning the game.
 Therefore, being aware of this logic allows players to adjust their strategy.
 This means that perfectly rational players playing in such a game should not guess 0 unless they know that all other players are perfectly rational as well, and that all players' rationality is common knowledge.
 If a rational player reasonably believes that other players will not follow the chain of elimination described above, it would be rational for them to guess a number above 0 as their best response.

 In reality, we can assume that most players are not perfectly rational, and do not have common knowledge of each other's rationality.
 As a result, they will also expect others to have a bounded rationality and thus guess a number higher than 0.